 Modifying Spousal Support in California

 As circumstances change, either party may request to change the original spousal support judgment.
 In order for this to occur, there needs to be a significant change with one of the parties such as one person finding a better paying job or another person losing their job.
-If the person receiving the spousal support is not making the appropriate efforts to live self-sufficiently, the other person may be able to change the original order or end it all together.
+If the person receiving the spousal support is not making the appropriate efforts to live self-sufficiently, the other person may be able to change the original order or end it altogether.

 If there is a change to the original order, the judge will use the same criteria to decide on the appropriate amount of support for the new order.
 It is important to work with a trusted attorney to protect your rights in the spousal support case.
 You are entitled to either receive or pay your fair share of support, not more, not less.